revam/cluster-callback-routing/README.md

 ```

 ### Initialize as a path
-It is possible to specify the path to a folder.
-When doing so will __javascript files__ and __folders__ directly after the specified path be used as routes.
+It is possible to specify the path to a folder with scripts. __Javascript files__ and __folders__ directly after the specified path will then be used as routes.
 Route name according to filename or folder name.

 ```js
 ...